Acute Psychiatric Emergencies - - E-Book

 1.1 Introduction

-Psychiatric and behavioural presentations to Emergency Departments (EDs) are common.
-If substance misuse is included in the figures then some 35–40% of presentations (6–8 million each year in England) are defined as such.
-This means that on each shift staff are highly likely to have to manage patients with acute psychiatric and/or behavioural emergencies, and as will be explored below, they often do so with limited specialist training.
+Psychiatric and behavioural presentations to emergency departments are common – if substance abuse is included in these figures then some 35–40% of presentations (6–8 million each year in England) are defined as such.

-Systematic assessment and management of a person with acute mental health problems can present major challenges wherever they arise.
+Systematic assessment and management of a person with acute mental health problems in the emergency department or other acute hospital setting can present major challenges.
 Key considerations include:

 Responses of mental health staff can be delayed, inconsistent and unsystematic

-The acute hospital environment is rarely conducive to the provision of good psychiatric care
+The acute hospital environment is often not conducive to the provision of good psychiatric care

 1.2 Preparation